magictype/redrose/README.md

 # Red Rose Pro

 Red Rose Pro is a Latin Display typeface designed by Jaikishan Patel.
-Current version of the typeface includes 3 weights; light, regular and bold.
 That typeface is exclusively designed for posters of Genre: Love, Romance, Drama, Thriller, Noir and Passion.

+Font weights: light, regular and bold

+Glyphs: 640 (Latin Plus)

 ![web_redrose_dribble_redrose_150](https://user-images.githubusercontent.com/42322651/44004911-6d5bf576-9e88-11e8-9e67-3778f8249d20.jpg)

+### The Red Rose

-### Honestly Selfish.
-And of course, Beautiful.
-A beautiful liar, born in such a fake and creepy surrounding that offered no other choice than to be like the way it is.
+**Honestly Selfish.
+And of course, Beautiful.** A beautiful liar, born in such a fake and creepy surrounding that offered no other choice than to be like the way it is.
 It would have definitely become a criminal if not selfish.
 It's so poisoned from inside that it has to look beautiful.
 Every other moment.

 Read more at: http://magictype.in/red-rose/